shaw-kunal/notes/js-notes.md

   function gretting

-but there is issue called as callback hell:  when multiple async operation are chain using the callback, it is difficult to read and main the code , and code become horizonatally expanded.
+but there is issue called as callback hell:  when multiple async operation are chain using the callback, it is difficult to read and maintain  the code , and code become horizonatally expanded.

 <!--
 fetchData((result) => {